jmarkstevens/jms-react-apollo/README.md

 npm start
 ```

-A message will come up asking to "Would you like to run the app on another port instead?
+A message will come up asking "Would you like to run the app on another port instead?
 (Y/n)"

 Yes